Move Forward Guide

 - Tenderness to touch along the knee joint

-Typically these symptoms do not occur suddenly or all at once, but instead they develop gradually over time.
+Typically these symptoms do not occur suddenly or all at once, but instead develop gradually over time.
 Sometimes individuals do not recognize they have osteoarthritis because they cannot remember a specific time or injury that caused their symptoms.
-If you have had worsening knee pain for several months that is not responding to rest, it is best to seek the advice of a medical provider.
+If you have had worsening knee pain for several months that is not responding to rest or a change in activity, it is best to seek the advice of a medical provider.

 How Is It Diagnosed?

-Knee OA is diagnosed by 2 primary methods.
-The first is based on your symptoms and a clinical examination.
-Your physical therapist will ask you questions about your medical history and activity routine.
-He or she will perform a physical exam to measure your knee's movement (range of motion), strength, mobility, and flexibility.
-You might also be asked to perform various movements to provoke the pain you are experiencing.
+Knee OA is diagnosed by 2 primary processes.
+The first is based on your report of your symptoms and a clinical examination.
+Your physical therapist will ask you questions about your medical history and activity.
+The therapist will perform a physical exam to measure your knee's movement (range of motion), strength, mobility, and flexibility.
+You might also be asked to perform various movements to see if they increase or decrease the pain you are experiencing.

 The second tool used to diagnose knee OA is diagnostic imaging.
-Your physical therapist may refer you to a physician, who will order x-rays of the knee in a variety of positions to assess the effect of weight-bearing (walking, standing, etc) on your knee joint.
+Your physical therapist may refer you to a physician, who will order X-rays of the knee in a variety of positions to check for damage to the bone and cartilage of your knee joint.
 If more severe joint damage is suspected, an MRI may be ordered to look more closely at the overall status of the joint and surrounding tissues.
+Blood tests also may be ordered to help rule out other conditions that can cause symptoms similar to knee OA.

 How Can a Physical Therapist Help?

-Your physical therapist will design an individualized treatment program specific to the exact nature of your condition and your goals.
+Once you have received a diagnosis of knee OA, your physical therapist will design an individualized treatment program specific to the exact nature of your condition and your goals.
+Your treatment program may include:

-Often, abnormal motion of the knee joint can lead to a progression of OA when there is more contact between, and wear on, the bones.
-Your therapist will assess your motion compared with expected normal motion and the motion of the knee on your uninvolved leg.
+Range-of-motion exercises.
+Abnormal motion of the knee joint can lead to a worsening of OA symptoms when there is additional stress on the joint.
+Your physical therapist will assess your knee’s range of motion compared with expected normal motion and the motion of the knee on your uninvolved leg.
+Your range-of-motion exercises will focus on improving your ability to bend and straighten your knee, as well as improve your flexibility to allow for increased motion.

+Manual therapy.
 Physical therapists are trained in manual (hands-on) therapy.
-Your physical therapist will gently move and mobilize your muscles and joints to improve their motion, flexibility, and strength.
+Your physical therapist will gently move your muscles and joints to improve their motion, flexibility, and strength.
 These techniques can target areas that are difficult to treat on your own.
-In patients with knee OA, the addition of manual therapy techniques to exercise has been shown to decrease pain and increase function.
+The addition of manual therapy techniques to exercise plans has been shown to decrease pain and increase function in people with knee OA.

+Bracing.
 Compressive sleeves placed around the knee may help reduce pain and swelling.
-Devices such as realignment braces are used to modify the forces placed on the knee.
+Devices such as realignment and off-loading braces are used to modify the forces placed on the knee.
 These braces can help "unload" certain areas of your knee and move contact to less painful areas of the joint during weight-bearing activities.
+Depending on your symptoms and impairments, your physical therapist will help determine which brace may be best for you.

+Activity recommendations.
 Physical therapists are trained to understand how to prescribe exercises to individuals with injuries or pain.
-Since OA is a progressive disease, it is important to develop a specific plan to perform enough activity to address the problem while avoiding increases in stress on the knee joint.
-Activity must be prescribed and monitored based on type, frequency, duration, and intensity, with adequate time allotted for rest and recovery.
-Your physical therapist will consider the stage and extent of your arthritis and prescribe an individualized exercise program to address your needs and maximize the function of your knee.
+Since knee OA is a progressive disease, it is important to develop a specific plan to perform enough activity to address the problem, while avoiding excessive stress on the knee joint.
+Activity must be prescribed and monitored based on the type, frequency, duration, and intensity of your condition, with adequate time allotted for rest and recovery.
+Research has shown that individuals with knee OA who walked more steps per day were less likely to develop functional problems in the future.
+Your physical therapist will consider the stage and extent of your knee OA and prescribe an individualized exercise program to address your needs and maximize the function of your knee.

-In some cases of knee OA, the meniscus (shock absorber of the knee) may be involved.
-In the past, surgery to repair or remove parts or all of this cartilage was common.
-Current research, however, has shown in a group of patients who were deemed surgical candidates, 60-70% of those who participated in a physical therapy program, instead of surgery, did not go on to have surgery.
-Further, after 1 year those outcomes were unchanged.
-This study suggests that physical therapy may be an effective alternative for those patients who would like to avoid surgery.
+The meniscus (the shock absorber of the knee) may be involved in some cases of knee OA.
+In the past, surgery (arthroscopy) to repair or remove parts or all of this cartilage was common.
+Current research, however, has shown that—in a group of patients who were deemed surgical candidates for knee OA with involvement of the meniscus—60% to 70% of those who first participated in a physical therapy program did not go on to have surgery.
+One year later, those results were unchanged.
+This study suggests that physical therapy may be an effective alternative for people with knee OA, who would prefer to avoid surgery.

-Sometimes conservative management strategies are not successful.
-When these strategies fail surgical intervention such as arthroscopy or a total knee replacement, may be recommended.
-There are many factors to consider when determining the appropriate surgical treatment, including the nature of your condition, and your age, activity level, and overall health.
+Sometimes, however, surgical intervention, such as arthroscopy or a total knee replacement, may be recommended.
+There are many factors to consider when determining the appropriate surgical treatment, including the nature of your condition, your age, activity level, and overall health.
 Your physical therapist will refer you to an orthopedic surgeon to discuss your surgical options.

 Real Life Experiences

 Luke is a 50-year-old businessman who has just moved his family to the city so he can start a new job.
-For the last 2 months, Luke has been working hard carrying heavy boxes and moving furniture up and down stairs.
-He has also worked late into the night installing appliances.
+For the last 2 months, Luke has been working hard to fix up his family’s new home, carrying heavy boxes and moving furniture up and down stairs.
+He also has worked late into the night installing appliances.

-These days, Luke coaches his son’s Little League team, works out several times each week, and plays pick-up basketball with his friends.
+These days, Luke coaches his son’s Little League team, exercises several times each week, and plays pickup basketball with his friends.
 But occasionally, particularly after long road trips, his knee pain flares up, and he has to resort to medication, icing, and rest.
 These bouts are starting to occur more regularly.
-Luke decides it's time to find a physical therapist.
+Luke decides it's time to seek a consultation with a physical therapist.

-During his first appointment, Luke’s physical therapist asks him questions regarding his medical history, prior injuries, current symptoms and complaints, and goals for physical therapy.
+During Luke’s first appointment, his physical therapist asks him questions regarding his medical history, prior injuries, current symptoms and complaints, and goals for physical therapy.
 She examines his knee motion, strength, balance, and walking mechanics.
 She also uses special tests and measures to determine the nature of Luke’s pain, ruling out any other possible conditions.

-Based on her findings, Luke's physical therapist determines his current knee pain is a result of post-traumatic osteoarthritis.
-She explains that his history of significant knee injury in college puts him at risk of developing OA at a young age.
+Based on her findings, Luke's physical therapist determines that his current knee pain is a result of posttraumatic osteoarthritis.
+She diagnoses knee OA.
+She explains that his history of significant knee injury in college put him at risk of developing knee OA at a young age.
 The recent increased demand on his knee joint during his move is likely responsible for the current flare-up of pain and swelling.

-Over the next 6 weeks, Luke works with his physical therapist 2 times a week to decrease his joint pain and improve his knee motion and full-body flexibility.
+Over the next 6 weeks, Luke works with his physical therapist to decrease his joint pain and improve his knee motion and full-body flexibility.
 She uses manual therapy techniques to improve the mobility of his knee joint.
 She prescribes a progressive exercise program to strengthen the muscles of his hip, knee, and core.
-She tailors this program so that Luke can complete it daily based on the equipment available at his office gym facility.
+She tailors this program so that Luke can complete it daily, based on the equipment available at his office gym facility.

 What Kind of Physical Therapist Do I Need?